-Common Ground successfully filled 1850 Bryant Street with over 100,000 square feet of nonprofit users and was one of the fastest entitled projects in the Mission District.
+Common Ground successfully filled 1850 Bryant Street with over 100,000 square feet of nonprofit users, raised over $80 million dollars in funding and the project was one of the fastest entitled projects in the Mission District.

 Most modern office buildings were not designed for and are incompatible with providing direct social services.
 As a result, many San Francisco nonprofits providing direct social services in traditional offices found their leases not being renewed even if they could afford market rate rent.
 As a result, many nonprofits began moving to spaces that were temporary in nature.
 These buildings usually lacked the robust services needed for direct social service providers as well.

 An equitable financing structure, envisioned by the developers of 1850 Bryant, will allow nonprofits to participate in the equity by creating commercial condos for purchase.
 As owners of commercial condos, nonprofits will be able to manage the long-term maintenance of their facility and stabilize their ongoing operating budgets.